FajarKim/github-readme-profile/CONTRIBUTING.md

 ## ⚠️ Report issues/bugs using GitHub's [issues](https://github.com/FajarKim/github-readme-profile/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/FajarKim/github-readme-profile/issues/new/choose); it's that easy!

+### 🚨 Bug Reports

+**Great Bug Reports** tend to have:

+-   A quick summary and/or background
+-   Steps to reproduce
+    -   Be specific!
+    -   Share the snapshot, if possible.
+    -   GitHub Readme Stats' live link
+-   What actually happens
+-   What you expected would happen
+-   Notes (possibly including why you think this might be happening or stuff you tried that didn't work)

+People ❤️ thorough bug reports.
+I'm not even kidding.

 ### 😎 Feature Request